Heathkit H8: Description

 On the H8, all of this code is already pre-installed in a 1 KiB ROM in a monitor program known as "PAM8", occupying locations 0 through 3FF16 and the H17 disk I/O drivers used for booting, occupying a 2 KiB ROM occupying locations 180016 through 1FFF16 The ROM contains code to control the keypad and display, booting it directly into an operable state.
 Several versions of the PAM-8 ROM were sold as upgrades; at one point Heathkit switched to using 2 KiB ROMs, occupying through 7FF16 and subsequently to a 4 KiB ROM occupying through FFF16.
 The ROMs interfere with the operation of standard CP/M, which assumes it can write the memory near location 0, in particular the interrupt handler pointers.

 PAM8 and portions of HDOS use an unusual address notation called "split octal" where 16-bit numbers are split into two 8-bit numbers printed in octal: the first location was "000.000" and the location after "000.377" was "001.000".
 In order to distinguish numbers in split-octal notation from 16-bit octal numbers, the two digit groups are often separated by a special symbol.
 Most mini- and micro-computers use either straight octal (377 was followed by 400) or hexadecimal.)
 With the introduction of the optional HA8-6 Z-80 processor replacement for the 8080 board, the front-panel keyboard got a new set of labels and hexadecimal notation replaced octal.

 Benton Harbor Bus

 The 50-pin "Benton Harbor Bus" was considered an improvement on the S-100 bus.
-The 50-pin bus of the H8 contains sixteen address lines, eight data lines, 5 interrupt lines, and the system control lines.
+The 50-pin bus of the H8 contains sixteen address lines, eight data lines, five interrupt lines, and the system control lines.
 Like the S-100 bus, it does not supply +5 V; each card is expected to have its own local +5 V regulator powered from "unregulated" +8 V on the bus.

+Benton Harbor BASIC

+Heathkit also introduced their own dialect of the BASIC programming language.
+Two versions were available, Benton Harbor BASIC that supported the most basic commands and lacked string variables, and Extended Benton Harbor BASIC which required at least 24 kB of memory and added string variables, integer types, and commands for working directly with the floppy disk without having to exit to CP/M or the monitor.
+Modelled on Dartmouth BASIC, as opposed to popular later variations like HP Time-Shared BASIC or Microsoft BASIC, the language had a number of idiosyncrasies.